-Trade schools (also known as technical schools, vocational schools and career colleges) are institutions that prepare students to work in a specific career.
+Trade schools (also known as technical schools, vocational schools and career colleges) are institutions that prepare students to work in a specific job.
 Whereas traditional colleges focus on providing a broad education, vocational programs focus on career and technical education (CTE) – i.e., the exact skills and knowledge that will be required to perform your job.

 Who Can Enroll?

-Although requirements vary from one program to the next, most accept any applicant who has earned a high school diploma or GED.
+Although requirements vary from one program to the next, many accept any applicant who has earned a high school diploma or GED.
 Certain institutions also require proof of passing grades in specific high school classes, minimum scores on entrance exams and other letters of recommendation.

 To find out the exact admission requirements for any program, contact the school directly.

 How Are Vocational Schools Different From Traditional Colleges?

 The biggest difference between vocational schools and traditional colleges is the curriculum and teaching style.
 Whereas a conventional college requires students to take a wide range of classes on many different subjects, vocational training focuses only on the material required in order to be successful in a specific job.